 Possibly imported from Northern Europe (Moorish Dancing) Morris Dancing has become a quintessentially English tradition, with much of its iconography rooted in history.
 Since the Middle Ages, men have celebrated and ushered in the Spring to the rhythmic sound of drums and hand-held musical instruments.
 Some dances re-enact battle scenes with sticks replacing swords.
 In the year 1600 the Shakespearean actor William Kemp morris danced from London to Norwich.
 There are many different styles of Morris Dancing, for example it is thought black painted faces are from the Welsh Border while dancers from the North West often wear clogs.

 Wessex Folk Festival plays host to many sides of Morris Dancers who put on their entertaining (and sometimes a little scary) displays along Weymouth Harbour all day on Saturday and Sunday.
-See left for the teams who will be entertaining you at the 2015 festival.
-(This page will be updated on a regular basis)
+Please keep checking this page for news of dance sides who will be joining us in 2020

 For Morris Dancing related enquiries please contact TESS on the contact form below